The Complete Uk lawn glossary

 Robbie's Take

 Controlled release is brilliant for most home lawns.
 Apply in spring and you're covered for months.
 Just don't stack applications on top of each other.
-Read the longevity on the packet and time your feeds accordingly.

 Cool Season Grass

-Grass species that thrive in temperatures between 15°C and 24°C. They grow actively in spring and autumn, slow down in summer heat, and stay green (though dormant) through mild winters.
+Grass species that thrive in temperatures between 15°C and 24°C. They grow actively in spring and autumn.
+This is what UK lawns are made of.

 Robbie's Take

 Once you understand that UK lawns run on a different schedule to American warm season lawns, everything makes more sense.
 Our lawns peak in spring and autumn.
 Summer is survival mode.
-Winter is slow but not dead.
-Plan your care around that rhythm.

 Core Aeration